April 13, 2021

 RudderStack Transformations let you transform any data that you send through RudderStack.
-You can use them across Event Stream, Warehouse Actions, and Cloud Extract pipelines.
+You can use them across Event Stream, Reverse ETL, and ETL pipelines.
 They are easy to build, debug, and manage; and they run in real-time, after data collection and before it is delivered to your destination.
 Simply put, they’re data transformations that work like you think they should.

 Although Transformations is one of the most popular RudderStack features, its API wasn’t accessible to users – until now.
 We are pleased to release the RudderStack Transformations API.
 With it, you can programmatically add and remove transformations to the platform, create an organization-wide sandbox where your team can store transformations before publishing them to the live environment, define libraries, and version control your transformations.

 What is the RudderStack Transformations API?